 The IRS offer in compromise program provides taxpayers with a remedy for settling back taxes.
 It can provide taxpayers with a much-needed fresh start.
 Congress has changed the rules for offers.
 One change is that offers are deemed accepted if the IRS does not reject them within two years.
-This raises the question as to how you get the IRS to recognize an offer in compromise that is deemed to be accepted.
+This raises the question of how you get the IRS to recognize an offer in compromise that is deemed to be accepted.
 The court addresses this in RAJMP, Inc. v.
 United States, No. 19-cv-876 AJB (WVG) (S.D.
 Cal.
 2020).

 Facts & Procedural History